mosip/mosip-infra/deployment/sandbox/README.md

 3. Edit `mosip-infra/deployment/sandbox/playbooks-properties/all-playbooks.properties` with appropriate values (Change only \<ToBeReplaced\>)

+4. Go into this directory `mosip-infra/deployment/sandbox/`  <br /> `$ cd mosip-infra/deployment/sandbox`

-4. Run `/mosip-infra/deployment/sandbox/install-mosip-kernel.sh` <br /> `$ sudo sh install-mosip-kernel.sh`
+5. Run `install-mosip-kernel.sh` <br /> `$ sudo sh install-mosip-kernel.sh`
-<br /> This is base shell script which must be run before any other script.
+<br /> This is a base shell script which must be run before any other script.
 It will configure the system for the base dependecies which are required for any module to be deployed.

-5. Run `/mosip-infra/deployment/sandbox/install-mosip-pre-reg.sh` <br /> `$ sudo install-mosip-pre-reg.sh`
+6. Run `install-mosip-pre-reg.sh` <br /> `$ sudo install-mosip-pre-reg.sh`
 <br /> This will run all the pre registration services.

 ## Test